-Given the pressures on local/regional media, they may not be able to confirm whether they are able to attend until the day of your event, regardless of whether it had been diaried up beforehand.
+Given the pressures on local/regional media, they may not be able to confirm whether they are able to attend until the day of your event, regardless of whether it had been diaried up beforehand via you selling in, e.g. a week ahead, to encourage their attendance.
 Because of this, you should always plan to take your own pictures or film your own video clips regardless of how confident you are of having the media there.
-If you feel it is a particularly strong news story, you could consider hiring a local freelance photographer to ensure your pictures are high quality and suitable for both media distribution and your own promotional use.
+If you feel it is a particularly strong news story, you could consider hiring a local freelance photographer to ensure your pictures are high quality and suitable for both media distribution (e.g. later that same day) and your own promotional use.